Class UnpackrStream

 });A

-event will also be emitted.Calling read after the
+readable.read()method returns a chunk of data, a'data'event will also be emitted.Calling read after the

-.
+'end'event has been emitted will returnnull.
 No runtime error will be raised.Parameters

-size: numberOptional argument to specify how much data to read.
+Optionalsize: numberOptional argument to specify how much data to read.

 Returns any